-Whilst the Group will continue to solidify its business and clientele in the construction industry, the Group will look into business and investment opportunities for business expansion and capital injection in order to enhance the long-term growth potential of the Group, as at 31 December 2022, the Group did not have other plans for material investments and capital assets.
+Whilst the Group will continue to solidify its business and clientele in the construction industry, the Group will look into business and investment opportunities for business expansion and capital injection in order to enhance the long-term growth potential of the Group, as at 31 December 2023, the Group did not have other plans for material investments and capital assets.

-MATERIAL ACQUISITIONS AND DISPOSALS OF SUBSIDIARIES
+MATERIAL ACQUISITIONS AND DISPOSALS OF SUBSIDIARIES AND AFFILIATED COMPANIES

-Save as disclosed in the section headed "Additional Information Regarding the Qualified Opinion", there was no significant event that took place during the Year, subsequent to 31 December 2022 and up to the date of this report.
+There was no significant event that took place during the Year, subsequent to 31 December 2023 and up to the date of this report.